jmilagroso/docker-es-geojson/README.md

 ```

 ## Notes
+- This setup is for development purposes only.
 - Shell script does not configure Docker ElasticSearch to persist data.
 - Running `run.sh` will recreate the ff: Docker Network for ElasticSearch, Docker Container for ElasticSearch, SHP file based on GEOJSON file.